The Importance of Medical Compressed Air During the Pandemic

 Medical Compressed Air Use During COVID-19

-In ordinary circumstances, healthcare applications that use medical compressed air supplied by high-quality oil-free air compressors, include:
+In ordinary circumstances, healthcare applications that use medical compressed air supplied by high-quality oil-free or oil-less air compressors, include:

 - Production of medicine, medical devices and other equipment.